-You have an overview of your Behavior Style based upon the results of your SELF Assessment.
-The following Quick Reference information will provide you with more insight about the strengths and blindspots of your Style.
-You can also view the same information about other Styles by clicking on the links below.
-This will give you insight about how being flexible with your behavior will allow you to meet Style needs, thereby increasing the effectiveness of your communication and relationships with others.
+You have an overview of your Behavior Style based upon the results of your Self assessment.
+The following Quick Reference information will provide you with more insight about the strengths and blind spots of your Style.
+It also provides you with practical ways to meet Style needs, which will increase the effectiveness of your communication and relationships with others.